Pig milk

-Pig milk is milk from pigs, and is typically consumed by piglets.
+Pig milk is typically consumed by piglets.
 It is similar in composition to cow's milk, though higher in fat and more watery.
 Pig milk is seldom obtained for human uses and is not considered to be a viable agricultural product.
 Several attempts have been made to produce pig milk cheese, some of which have been successful.

 Description

 Pig milk contains 8.5% fat compared to 3.5% in cow's milk.
 It has similar colostrum composition in terms of protein, fat, and lactose, when compared to cow's milk.
 Pigs with high-protein diets produce more milk compared to those on low-protein diets.
-It is also described as more gamy than goat's milk and seems more watery than cow's milk.
+It has also been described as more gamey than goat's milk and seems more watery than cow's milk.